-- How do students and teachers perceive academic literacy during Grade 9, first year college, and first year university?
+- How do students and teachers perceive academic literacy?

-- How do these perceptions of academic literacy change over time and across contexts?
+- How do these perceptions of academic literacy change over time?

 As part of both analysis and dissemination of results, I will be creating photographs based on the elicited metaphors, which will be shared on my professional Instagram account and showcased on a project website, paired with quotes from participant writing, in order to provide connections and prompt conversations across participant groups and with the larger professional community of ELA teachers and teacher educators.